sarvaatmak/Classifiers_modelselection_iris/README.md

 * GaussianNB
 * Support Vector Classifier

-# The Accuracy and cross validation score are:
+# The Accuracy and cross validation scores are:

 * ***LogisticRegression: 0.966667 (0.040825)***
 * ***LinearDiscriminantAnalysis: 0.975000 (0.038188)***